sogelink-research/tree-segmentation/notes/Resources/Resources.md

 See [here](https://github.com/Amsterdam-AI-Team/Tree_Detection_in_Aerial_Point_Clouds).
 The method in itself doesn't seem so great but they have notebooks explaining how they preprocessed the data.

+### DeepForest

+Can be found [here](https://deepforest.readthedocs.io/en/latest/landing.html).
+The model uses only RGB data but it might still be useful to look into it.

+###

+Can be found [here](https://www.sciencedirect.com/science/article/pii/S2667393223000169).
+Implements instance segmentation using CHM images and YOLOv5 on the FOR-instance benchmark.

 ## Datasets

+### OpenForest

+Can be found [here](https://github.com/RolnickLab/OpenForest/tree/main) and paper [here](https://arxiv.org/abs/2311.00277).
+This repo gathers open forest datasets, classified depending on the tasks they target and the types of data they contain.

+### NeonTreeEvaluation Benchmark

+Can be found [here](https://github.com/weecology/NeonTreeEvaluation/).
+The benchmark contains 30975 tree annotations (bounding boxes), with RGB, hyperspectral and LiDAR data.
+It is based on US data, but it is at least some data.
+The main problem might be the quality of the data, since the LiDAR density seems much lower than the one of the data from the Netherlands.

+### ReforesTree

+Can be found [here](https://github.com/gyrrei/ReforesTree).
+It contains over 4600 tree annotations (bounding boxes, species and more) from 6 tropical agroforestry reforestation project sites.
+However there are only RGB images.
+Maybe corresponding point clouds could be found somewhere else?

+### FoMo-Bench

+Can be found [here](https://github.com/RolnickLab/FoMo-Bench) (not yet available) and paper [here](https://arxiv.org/pdf/2312.10114.pdf).
+It "consists of 15 diverse datasets encompassing satellite, aerial, and inventory data, covering a variety of geographical regions, and including multispectral, red-green-blue, synthetic aperture radar (SAR) and LiDAR data with various temporal, spatial and spectral resolutions".

+### FOR-instance

+Can be found [here](https://zenodo.org/records/8287792) and paper [here](https://arxiv.org/abs/2309.01279).
+It contains only LiDAR point clouds with a very high point density.
+The trees in these point clouds are segmented individually.

+### NEON Tree Crowns

+Can be found [here](https://zenodo.org/records/3765872) and visualized [here](https://visualize.idtrees.org/).
+The dataset contains individual level crown estimates for 100 million trees at 37 geographic sites across the United States.
+The bounding boxes were generated using the DeepForest model, and they contain height, crown area, spatial location and confidence score.
+I think that [LiDAR point clouds](https://data.neonscience.org/data-products/explore?search=lidar) ([CHM](https://data.neonscience.org/data-products/DP3.30015.001), [LAS](https://data.neonscience.org/data-products/DP1.30003.001)) and [RGB images](https://data.neonscience.org/data-products/DP3.30010.001) can be downloaded from the NEON website.

+### MDAS: a new multimodal benchmark dataset for remote sensing

+Can be found [here](https://essd.copernicus.org/articles/15/113/2023/essd-15-113-2023.html).
+Seems to include RGB images and DSM at least.

+### TALLO

+Can be found [here](https://github.com/selva-lab-repo/TALLO), and paper [here](https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.16302).
+Contains a list of trees with species and radius from many sources BUT there is no precise position for the trees.
+Maybe looking at the sources from which the data comes could help getting more precise information, but this is likely to be vain since it would require a lot (precise position, RGB images and LiDAR point clouds).

+### Datasets for Earth Observation

+Can be found [here](https://earthnets.retool.com/embedded/public/676aa812-0dca-4e3b-a596-b043d852571d).
+This is a list of datasets, maybe there is something interesting in the list.

 ### Tools to label images